secured-git/NextMoodle/README.md

 - Secure user authentication and role management.
 - Tools for students to enroll in courses and submit assignments.
 - Tools for professors to manage courses and grade assignments.
-- Administrative tools for secretaries and administrators to manage users, courses, and audit logs.
+- Administrative tools for secretaries and administrators to manage users, courses, block access and audit logs.

 ---
-## Click here to see [Demo](https://github.com/secured-git/NextMoodle/blob/main/demo1.mp4)
+## Click here to see [Demo](https://streamable.com/z3i3ba)

 ## Click here to see [Database Design and Relationships](https://github.com/secured-git/NextMoodle/blob/main/uml.png)